JDHofmann/sliding-gradient-backgrounds/readme.md

 <br>

-I thought this was visually pleasing, and simple
+I thought this was visually pleasing, and a simple design

 <br>